datuhealth/floating-label/README.md

 # contributing

 If you would like to contribute, please create a new branch after forking with your changes, then submit a PR to this repo.
-Please also follow our javascript [styleguide](https://github.com/datuhealth/idiomatic.js).
+We use [standard](https://github.com/feross/standard) for our javascript styleguide.

 # license